 Whether at home or on the go, we feel the Bike Hand is best suited to those do-it-yourselfers who primarily use their bike work stand for simpler light-duty tasks like cleaning, lubing, adjusting, and basic repairs.
 The incredibly lightweight and very small collapsed size make this stand easy to store or bring with you to the trailhead, camping, or to races.
 While we feel the Bike Hand is a well designed and easy to use work stand, we do feel it is not especially well suited to wrenching efforts that require significant amounts of force.
 That being said, we wouldn't hesitate to add this work stand to our home workshop at this price.

 As mentioned numerous times already, the Bike Hand retails for only $90.
-That's 2-3 times less than any of the other bike work stands in our test selection.
+That's 2-3 times less than most of the other bike work stands in our test selection.
 We feel this is an incredible value considering the features and performance that this work stand offers.
-From the simple, intuitive, and easy to use design, the lightweight and compact collapsed size, and the included tool tray, the Bike Hand is a great work stand for home or travel.
-It may not be the most stable, and it probably isn't the most durable, but the Bike Hand is a great affordable option that gets the job done.
+From the simple, intuitive, and easy to use design, the lightweight and compact collapsed size, and the included tool tray, the Bike Hand is a good option for home or travel.
+It may not be the most stable, and it probably isn't the most durable, but the Bike Hand is an affordable option that gets the job done.

-With a price less than half of the next least expensive competitor, we could hardly believe it ourselves when the Bike Hand YC-100BH work stand performed admirably during our testing.
-With our expectations blown out of the water, the Bike Hand was clearly the best value in our test and easily took home our Best Buy Award.
-While this stand probably won't satisfy the need of the more serious home or travel mechanics out there, we feel it is a great starter work stand for those who mostly do simple maintenance and repairs, and the price certainly can't be beaten.
+With a price far less than any of the competition, we could hardly believe it ourselves when the Bike Hand YC-100BH work stand performed admirably during our testing.
+With our expectations blown out of the water, the Bike Hand is easily one of the best values in our test.
+While this stand probably won't satisfy the needs of the more serious home or travel mechanics out there, we feel it is a great starter work stand for those who mostly do simple maintenance and repairs, and the price certainly can't be beaten.